 Above we see the Yellow Zone platforms in detail.
 You can clearly see the platform numbers on their yellow background at the head of each lane.
 Near the centre of the photo is a set of four ticket machines.

 Looking more closely, the three machines on the left are for purchasing, pickup or exchange of TGV train tickets.
 The last boxy blue machine on the right is a Billetterie Ile-de-France selling Billets Ile-de-France, which are tickets for station to station travel in the Ile-de-France region that contains Paris and its suburbs.
 For example, you’d use a Billet Ile-de-France for traveling from Gare de Lyon to Fontainebleau.
 This machine also sells Metro/RER Ticket t+ and carnets of tickets (books of 10 or 20 at a discount).
-The Ticket t+ is used for the Paris Metro and RER within zone 1.
+Paris Metro Tickets are used for the Paris Metro and RER within zone 1.

 Also to note in the above photo are the three types of validation machines visible, one for Carte Orange/Pass Navigo, one for Billets Ile-de-France and one for TGV Tickets.
 Immediately beside the boxy blue Billetterie Ile-de-France is the Pass Navigo validation card reader.
 Those using Carte Orange on either a Pass Navigo or Pass Navigo Découverte are asked to validate their card using this machine before boarding an Ile-de-France train (Transilien, Ter or RER).
 The yellow box attached to the metal pillar is a TGV ticket validation machine (composter).
 Finally, on the opposite side of the pillar, mostly hidden, is a Billet Ile-de-France ticket validation machine.
 Use of this machine for Billets Ile-de-France is required before boarding.